Standord-AI/.github/profile/README.md

 **We Engineer AI to Innovate and Drive Growth**

-Welcome to the official GitHub page of **[Your Organization Name]**!
+Welcome to the official GitHub page of **Standord PVT LTD**!
 We are passionate about solving problems and driving change through open-source collaboration, innovative projects, and cutting-edge technologies.

 ---